serebrov/serebrov.github.io/content/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 class FlexibleTime extends Time
   # violates the "history" rule
-  # it allows to change the object state
+  # it allows changing the object state
-  # but the clients who use Time, can be broken due to this
+  # but the clients who use Time can be broken due to this
   setTime(int hour, int minute)

 doAction(Time time)